CloudM-Migrate/documentation/Migration-Project-Guides/TeamstoTeams.md

 ## Standard Migration

-This process assumes that the destinaton tenant contains all the users and the Teams site and Channels are created in the <a href="https://learn.microsoft.com/en-us/microsoftteams/platform/graph-api/import-messages/import-external-messages-to-teams">Migrate Teams Creation Mode</a>.
-This essentailly prestages the Team is a special mode that restricts usage until the migration process is completed.
+This process assumes that the destinaton tenant contains all the users and have already had mailboxes provisioned.
+A first migration pass is performed followed by a Delta with a Finalize Migration switch to make the Teams instance available to end users.

 ### First Migration Pass

+Create a